 It is a fact of life that as consultants our business won’t grow unless we have a consistent supply of targeted leads.
-I know obvious isn’t it and yet it’s not always at the top of our priority list; is it?
+I know, obvious isn’t it and yet it’s not always at the top of our priority list.

 It’s much more fun to deliver that project and immerse ourselves in our expert field than get our marketing and sales process developed to bring in a regular supply of interested prospects.

 Wondering where to start to get guaranteed results?
 In this post, we share some straightforward strategies that will deliver.